HydraMeshnet/developer-portal/sdk/tutorial_ssi_contract.md

         <div class="alert alert-info pb-0 mb-0">
             <h5>Good to know:</h5>
             <ul>
-                <li>Most operations of our DAC system are related to a user, which is identified by DIDs.</li>
+                <li>Most operations of our SSI system are related to a user, which is identified by DIDs.</li>
                 <li>New DIDs are appended to the list of active DID in the vault's state.</li>
             </ul>
         </div>